 The Janks hardness rating for Red Oak is 1290 to Red Cedar’s hardness rating of 320.
 That is a stark difference in hardness.
 So, we can say with confidence success starts with a good wood choice.

-Are Softwoods the best choice for the bow drill?
+Are softwoods the best choice for the bow drill?

 - Basswood